mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 });
 ```

-It is impossible by performing a static code analysis to guess which algorithm will be chosen by the user.
+It is impossible to guess which algorithm will be chosen by the user by performing a static code analysis.

 With ES2015 we can do something like:

 ```javascript